githje/viya-on-eks/README.md

 See: https://go.documentation.sas.com/doc/en/itopscdc/v_036/itopswlcm/home.htm

-For this workshop we will only apply the minimum amount of sites-specific patches.
+For this workshop we will only apply the minimum amount of site-specific patches.
 Most patches are already prepared and you only need to modify a few of them.

 Copy the prepared content to the deployment directory: